NiceCodeBro/serverless-todo-app/README.md

 - Implement a new endpoint that allows sending full-text search requests to Elasticsearch
 - Implementation pagination support to work around a DynamoDB limitation up to 1 MB
 - Add an ability to sort TODOs by due date or priority
+- Use middy middleware to increase code re-use
-- Performance improvments: Reduce the cold start with plugin
+- Performance improvements: Reduce the cold start with plugin
 - Use AWS X-Ray for monitoring and troubleshooting
 - Each function has its own set of permissions
 - Decrease the size of dependencies and increase performance of functions